jmcodebase/simplecc/README.md

 # Removing items
 Use your favorite text editor to edit the files in ~/.simplecc directly.

+# Logging/Verbose output
+Add "true" as the last parameter

 # Searching food items
 Instead of typing things exactly, you can utilize the benefits of the Unix philosophy.